 - To cut the strips straight, make a fold first

 - Make a chain using the strips of green paper, using the stapler to close each link

-- Use the glue stick to attach the petals to the back of the brown painted circle
+- Now that the paint has dried, use the glue stick to attach the petals to the back of the brown painted circle

 - This will form the head of the sunflower

 Step 6: Put Together Your Sunflower Craft for Kindergarten